 Any tax deducted by you, as agent, should be paid to us within one month of the deduction, together with details of the income from which it's been deducted.
-A non-resident deduction form for this purpose can be downloaded from www.gov.gg/tax under "Other tax forms".
+A non-resident deduction form for this purpose can be downloaded from www.gov.gg/revenue-service/income-tax-forms.

-Provide the tax reference number under which you paid the tax to the Revenue Service, including the full name and address of the non-resident and the amount you paid to them in 2019.
+Provide the tax reference number under which you paid the tax to the Revenue Service, including the full name and address of the non-resident and the amount you paid to them in 2020.